arcus/Arcus_Labs_Orientation/README.md

 # How to use this guide

-If you're here because you've just started your first Arcus Lab:
+**If you're here because you've just started your first Arcus Lab:**
-===

 Congratulations!
 This goal of this guide is to get you up and running with your new lab, regardless of your research background and expertise.

-Everyone should start with the Quickstart section, since that will bring you up to speed fast on what to expect when you first open your lab and how to get started.
+Everyone should start with the **Quickstart** section, since that will bring you up to speed fast on what to expect when you first open your lab and how to get started.
 If you're already comfortable with data science tools like SQL, R, python, and version control, then the Quickstart section may be enough to get you going.
 Most researchers will benefit from working through some or all of the other sections as well, though.

-New to data science? introduces helpful tools and tips for working on data science projects that will be useful to scientists coming from other types of research.
+- **New to data science** introduces helpful tools and tips for working on data science projects that will be useful to scientists coming from other types of research.
 Even if you have experience in data science already, you may find it worthwhile to skim the subtopics in that section so you know what's available should you want to come back to it to reference later.
-New to version control? will help you get started with git, a powerful program for helping you keep track of your research documents over time.
+- **New to version control** will help you get started with git, a powerful program for helping you keep track of your research documents over time.
 If you don't currently use git or another form of version control, we strongly recommend you work through that section.
 Version control is an extremely valuable tool for reproducible research, and although there is a bit of a learning curve, it really pays off.
-New to SQL?
-New to R? and New to python? introduce you to the three languages most important to your work in an Arcus Lab: SQl, R, and python.
+- **New to SQL**, **New to R** and **New to python** introduce you to the three languages most important to your work in an Arcus Lab: SQL, R, and python.
 You will need at least some familiarity with SQL in order to access your data, but you can pick whether to learn python or R. If you're new to SQL, R, and python, we recommend you focus on SQL first, since that's the first thing you'll need to be able to apply in your own lab.

 As you learn about your lab, save a record of your studies and which resources are most valuable for your group.
 This can be a google doc, notebook, etc., whatever works best for you to keep track of your studies.
 If you like, you can start by copying this orientation document and then adding your own notes and deleting or editing parts that aren't useful to your group. **You'll find a copy of this document in your Arcus lab --- it's there for you to edit and make your own.** This is a markdown document; feel free to just write in it however you like and ignore the formatting, or if you want to learn markdown formatting, you can do so very quickly.
-It is a simple system that lets you add basic formatting to plain text documents, and there is a [great cheatsheet here](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf) (you only need section "3.
-Markdown", and can ignore the rest).
+It is a simple system that lets you add basic formatting to plain text documents, and there is a [great cheatsheet here](https://daringfireball.net/projects/markdown/basics).
 No matter how you take notes, the goal is to compile a personalized list of tips and resources that you'll be able to go back to for you own reference and/or to train others in your lab.

-If you don't have an Arcus lab and you're just here to browse and learn:
+**If you don't have an Arcus lab and you're just here to browse and learn:**
-===

 Welcome!
 All of the examples here are designed for Arcus Labs, but much of this material is broadly applicable, even to folks who aren't working with Arcus.
 We hope you find it helpful.
 If you would like to learn more about what Arcus is and what we do, check out this [overview video](https://digitalrepository.chop.edu/arcus/1/) or this [Arcus-101 guide](https://education.arcus.chop.edu/guides/arcus-101/).